That-Guy-Jack/HP-ILO-Fan-Control/README.md

 All you need to run is the commands below.

 ### Currently, the scripts are only for Linux!
-ESXi Support is in the works!
+ ~~ESXi Support is in the works!~~ Thanks to @thomaswilbur For making the ESXI verstion of the script! - see EXSI readme

 ## STEPS: